-Paul Graham wrote a great short article back in 2004 called The Python Paradox where he states that if you look for python programmers you will end up with the best ones.
+Back in 2004, Paul Graham wrote a great short article called “The Python Paradox”, in which he basically states that: if you look for python programmers you will end up with the best, smartest programmers in general.
 The logic behind this is as follows:

 I didn’t mean by this that Java programmers are dumb.
 I meant that Python programmers are smart.

 And here I’m not saying that python programmers are dumb.
 There are a lot of excellent programmers out there that use python as their language of choice, but if you’re going to use python as the filter described in Graham’s essay in 2016+, be advised you’ll end up looking for a needle in a haystack.

 Even though I think the Python Paradox does no longer work, I totally agree with Graham’s thoughts in a deeper way.
 The language of the original paradox (python) may no longer be a badge of great programmers, but because of the paradox’s time sensitivity it tends to shift towards other languages that may or may not be the newer ones.

 These days, the C and C++ programming languages are very rarely used as teaching languages, and students will only get lots of Python and Java in the classrooms.
 I acknowledge that this might be geographic sensitive and that schools and universities in different parts of the world will take different approaches, but still, Python gets far more attention for teaching than C or C++ does.
 Lots of students will get a C/C++ semester or so (Over simplified C/C++ in most cases), but then forget about it and continue to write Python or Java only.

 Now consider the fact that C/C++ are a fair amount harder to learn and use than python if it’s the first time you get in touch with computer programming, and that if you’re not doing operating systems programming you wouldn’t actually need to write C and can perfectly make a whole career using whatever language you like, without ever writing a single line of C/C++.